-On managed devices (machines where the full FlexNet inventory agent is installed); with a copy saved on inventory beacons.
-On managed devices: \$(ProgramPath)\wmitrack.ini On inventory beacons: %ProgramFiles%\Flexera Software\Inventory Beacon\Tracker Installed on managed devices when the FlexNet inventory agent is installed (for example, in the Adopted case).
+Machine location On managed devices (machines where the full FlexNet inventory agent is installed); with a copy saved on inventory beacons.
+Folder On managed devices: \$(ProgramPath)\wmitrack.ini On inventory beacons: %ProgramFiles%\Flexera Software\Inventory Beacon\Tracker Updated Installed on managed devices when the FlexNet inventory agent is installed (for example, in the Adopted case).
 Installed on inventory beacons when the FlexNet Beacon software is installed.
-This file is never updated automatically. wmitrack.ini . ini file (text, with section headings enclosed in square brackets following by the member settings in plain text).
+This file is never updated automatically.
+File name wmitrack.ini Format . ini file (text, with section headings enclosed in square brackets following by the member settings in plain text).